Live from the Swamp Tour

-The Live from the Swamp Tour is the ongoing second concert tour by American rapper, singer and songwriter Doechii.
-It commenced on October 14, 2025, in Chicago, Illinois, and is set to conclude in Los Angeles, California.
-The tour spans 16 shows across North America.
+The Live from the Swamp Tour was the second concert tour by American rapper, singer and songwriter Doechii.
+It commenced on October 14, 2025, in Chicago, Illinois, and concluded in Los Angeles, California.
+The tour spanned 16 shows across North America.

 Announcements

 On August 4, 2025, Doechii announced that she would embark on the Live from the Swamp Tour with twelve dates across North America.
 The pre-sale and general sale dates were announced concurrently.
 Pre-sales started on August 8, while general sales begin on August 11, 2025.
-On September 8, 2025, Doechii announced four extra shows happening in New York City, Tampa and two Festival appearances in Atlanta and Los Angeles.
+On September 8, 2025, she announced four extra shows happening in New York City, Tampa and two Festival appearances in Atlanta and Los Angeles.

+Set list

+This setlist is taken from the show in Chicago on October 14.
+It is not intended to represent all shows throughout the tour.